jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 ---

-Before practicing  chord shapes, it's important to know some basic ergonomic principles so that we don't develop habits that lead to pain or difficulty over
+Before practicing  chord shapes, it's important to know some basic ergonomic principles so that we don't develop habits that lead to pain or difficulty over time.

 The basic ergonomic rule is this:
 **If something hurts,